dcentralize/ibubu-api/README.md

 ```
 You can now access the API at localhost:5000.
 Please not that accessing the API via 127.0.0.1:5000 will not work.

+Initialise the database structure by browsing to: `http://localhost:5000/setup`

 ## Running frontend